Beihai: Min Language

 (军話) is a dialect of Eastern Min, spoken in Village of Yongan, East of Hepu, which was a historical military zone in ancient China.
 The language as literally was brought by army from Province of Fujian.

 Others

 Mandarin is of increasing prevalence as a result of the Chinese government's general promotion of it.

 Transportation

 Air transportation

 Beihai is served by Beihai Fucheng Airport (BHY).
-It serves domestic destinations and also Hong Kong.
+It serves domestic destinations.

 Rail

 Beihai is served by a railway branch from Nanning.
 There are passenger trains to Nanning and Guilin.
 At the end of 2013, the introduction of high-speed (D-series) train service to Beihai was announced as well.